A Message From Coffee about Colorado Gives Day 2014

 To assist CGA Foster families with approving, arranging, and scheduling veterinary care for Foster Dogs after their initial Spay/Neuter Package.

 (Initial Spay/Neuter arrangements are managed by the Intake Veterinary Coordinator).

 This position is the "face" of CGA to our participating veterinarians, and to our foster families.
-This position is the "Point Person" for foster families and veterinarians regarding veterinary care.
+This position is one of two "Point Persons" for foster families and veterinarians regarding veterinary care.
 ESSENTIAL DUTIES: